 Retirement and disability payments to individuals accounted for $783 billion (more than 30 percent) of total federal spending.
 Of that amount, 80 percent, or $623 billion, went to Social Security recipients.
 Social Security was composed of retirement insurance payments ($369 billion), survivors insurance ($113 billion), disability insurance ($105 billion) and supplemental security income payments ($36 billion).

-Nearly half of all domestic government spending (excluding interest on the federal debt) went to Social Security, Medicare and Medicaid, which accounted for $1.16 trillion.
-The one-year increase in spending for these three programs was approximately $170 for every person living in the United States.
+Nearly half of all domestic government spending (excluding interest on the federal debt) went to Social Security, Medicare and Medicaid, accounting for $1.22 trillion.
+The one-year increase in spending for these three programs was approximately $198 for every person in the United States.